NuGet/Home/proposed/archive/Verify-Verbosity.md

 ## Problem background

-`--verbosity` option available on the `dotnet nuget verify` command doesn't provide any output by default due to logical error in the code.
+`dotnet nuget verify` command doesn't provide any output by default due to logical error in the implementation.
+If the user didn't pass value for `--verbosity` option, then the log level is set to [`LogLevel.Minimal`](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.CommandLine.XPlat/Commands/Signing/VerifyCommand.cs#L58).
 Customers need information about packages’ signatures to [manage package trust boundaries](https://docs.microsoft.com/en-us/nuget/consume-packages/installing-signed-packages).

 ## Who are the customers